Is a cheek swab an illegal search and seizure?

 The United States Supreme Court decides several criminal cases during each term of the Court.
 Criminal defense attorneys must be aware of any changes in criminal law and be prepared to use them to benefit the people they represent.
 While many criminal defense lawyers are too afraid to pursue these issues vigorously, the trial and appellate attorneys at LEWIS & DICKSTEIN, P.L.L.C. will fight for you!

-We constantly review new court decisions and regularly attend continuing legal education seminars to ensure we are always aware of the latest rulings impacting the defense of our clients.
+We constantly review new court decisions, such as the DNA cheek swab case, and regularly attend continuing legal education seminars to ensure we are always aware of the latest rulings impacting the defense of our clients.
 We are experienced, well-respected, and creative in using existing criminal law to help the people we represent.
 If you need help or have questions regarding criminal law or illegal search and seizure, do not hesitate to contact the attorneys at LEWIS & DICKSTEIN, P.L.L.C.
 If the police violated your rights during an unlawful, unconstitutional search and seizure, we can help you!

 Call us today at (248) 263-6800 for a free consultation or complete an online Request for Assistance Form.
 We will contact you promptly and find a way to help you.